THOMASELOVE/431-classes-2024/projectB/registration.md

 6 | Megan Zelinsky | 2:50 PM | [Cleveland Community Cat Project Outcomes Data Set](www.communitycatproject.org/data) | Length of stay in trap-neuter-rescue/return | Intake health status (6 levels) | 444 | Yes
 7 | Paul Jones | 3:15 PM | [NHANES](https://wwwn.cdc.gov/nchs/nhanes/continuousnhanes/default.aspx?Cycle=2017-2020) <br /> Adults ages 21-79 | Body mass index | Physical activity (3 levels) | 7474 | Yes (see note)

-- Paul: I would stick with adults ages 21-79, instead of 21-75, unless you have a specific reason not to do so.
+- Paul: I would stick with adults ages 21-79, instead of 21-75 (which is what you wrote in the form), unless you have a specific reason not to do so.

 Group | Investigator(s) | Start | Data Source | S2 Outcome | S2 Key <br /> Predictor | $n_{complete}$ | Approved?
 :-----: | :-------------------------: | :-------: | :--------------------: | :-------: | :-------: | -------: | :----: